 It has been a whirlwind around here!
 Ryan took a week of vacation to work in the nursery and around the house.
 I made a huge honey-do list and he accomplished just about all of it.
 I am eager to share the nursery pictures, but we’re waiting on a few finishing touches to ship.
 I just want to do it justice and wait until it’s all finished.
 In the meantime, we’ve painted more swatches and had Ryan Homes back for repairs.

 First up, let me just give props to Ryan Homes for their efficiency this week.
 I joked that the supervisor “called in the calvary” last Friday.
 Several crews were here to add the missing trim, finish our punch list, and check out the basement carpet.
 It turns out the carpet stains could not be cleaned, so they’ve ordered a new section of carpet.
 They’ll check the carpet pad when the carpet is removed because it seems to be pulling up dirt through the pad.
 No date yet because the carpet had to be ordered, but is fortunately still available in the same dye batch.
-The windows still need to be repaired too, but the snow isn’t really cooperating with that.
-Our nursery window is holding icicles between the panes, so I’m eager to get that fixed before baby for sure.

 But here’s the most impressive– trim work makes such a difference.
 It was a day’s worth of trim installation and a second day’s worth of paint, but so worth it.
 They added crown molding and a chair rail throughout the upstairs hallway.
 The left is “after” and the right is during.
 I forgot to snap a true before shot.